mazzyy/RaynMaker.Portfolio/docs/Backlog.md

-- use agents to manage states in BE
+- pass eventstore to controllers

-  - do we see them as interactors?
-    ==> question is: "would i write it different for a different framework?"
-	    - OO?
-TPL?
-CQRS?
-    --> no -> lets take them as interactors
+- controllers are no interactors
-  - agents
-    - event store
+  - move as much out of controllers so that they become data transformators only

+-> move position to entities
+-> move "buy" and "sell" and "close" to entities
+   - have method working on one position
+   - methods for collections to be checked - might be interactor still -> add tests
-	- positions
+- positions as agent

-	- history
+- history as agent

-- do we consider the handlers as "second level" interactors?
-  - then we would focus testing on interactors
-  ==> question is: "would i write it different for a different framework?"
-      - how would i write it for WPF? different?
-  --> mostly yes! only minimal code can be extracted to make the gateways "data conversion only" (whereever applicable)
+- check which code needs to be tested in gateways

 - over all performance
   - TWR